 Release Preview (the most stable preview builds).

-Kindly note that the new OS is in the experimental stage and is not strongly advised for installation on business-related PCs.
-Furthermore, you should hold off on upgrading if you are not prepared to put up with potential bugs or if you lack confidence in your skills.
+You should hold off on upgrading if you are not prepared to put up with potential bugs or if you lack confidence in your skills.
 You take full responsibility for your actions.

 - OS name: Microsoft Windows 11